 ceiling light fixture not turning on even though bulb is installed

-In most cases, when a light fixture is not working but the bulb is good, the issue lies somewhere in the electrical path rather than the bulb itself.
-This can involve switches, wiring connections, or power supply problems that prevent electricity from reaching the fixture.
+In most cases, when a light fixture is not working but the bulb is good, the problem exists somewhere along the electrical path.
+This includes the switch, internal fixture components, wiring connections, and the circuit supplying power.
+A disruption at any point along this path can prevent electricity from reaching the bulb, even when everything appears normal from the outside.

 🚨 Quick Check for Homeowners

-Use this quick check to determine whether the issue is likely with the fixture itself or a deeper electrical problem.
+Use this quick check to determine whether the issue is likely with the fixture or a broader electrical problem.
+These observations help narrow down whether the problem is isolated or part of a larger system issue.

 1. The bulb is new or tested working but does not turn on